 Teenagers entering young adulthood are an essential part of running Bird Street’s programs.
-We offer part-time and summer employment to youths as young 13 who show potential and take their jobs seriously.
+We offer after school part-time employment and summer employment opportunities to youths as young 14-19 who show potential and take their jobs seriously.

 Bird Street’s process familiarizes youths with the hiring process within an environment designed to help them grow.
 Job fairs are held in February, and interviews are held in May.
 Jobs begin in July.
 Interested youths must fill out an application and submit resumes before being interviewed.

 We take pride in educating our youth employees.
 Before beginning any Bird Street Workforce Development program, youths complete at least five hours of job readiness training and a post-training evaluation.
 Using the MyCareerPathways software, youths learn to combine their skills and passions to find a good career match.
 Youth employees must also agree to participate in academic support activities including MCAS/SAT prep, group tutoring, and four hours of individual tutoring per week.

 BCYF SuccessLink Afterschool Youth Employment Program